How to Become a Peer Recovery Specialist

 Along with the unique role they play in the recovery process, there’s also a unique path to becoming a certified peer support specialist.
-The steps mirror those of other substance abuse counselors, but also have important differences.
+The steps mirror those of other substance abuse counselors, but also have significant differences.

 We lay out all the qualifications and a step-by-step process for you to learn how to become a peer support specialist in almost every state.